eZanmoto/fyp/code/matrix/doc/style.md

 ### About

-Style guide for C code.
+Style guide for C projects.

 ### Header Files